 - through the school

 - on television

-Dress code: In general, children must follow a school dress code.
+Dress code: Children must follow the school dress code.
 Some schools require children to wear a uniform.

-Extracurricular activities: These are activities that take place outside school hours (before school, after school or during lunch).
-These activities include sports, arts, hobby clubs, etc. Each school offers different extracurricular activities to students.
+Extracurricular activities: These are activities that take place before school, after school or during lunch.
+They include sports, arts, hobby clubs, etc. Each school offers different extracurricular activities to students.
 These activities can help your child: